- All (0)

 If you have questions, please first review our FAQ’s, Installation manual and videos as we have worked hard to get most questions answered.
 You may also contact us via email or over the phone.
 Our call center is staffed with friendly and trained employees who will be able to answer your questions.

-The CCI system is only available through our website or by calling CCI.
-By doing so we ensure that our customers receive the highest quality products at the lowest cost and we deliver a complete system to you.
+The CCI system is primarily available through our website or by calling CCI.
+We have a builder and dealer network that may be applicable to your location.
+Contact us see if there is a builder or dealer near you.
+We ensure that our customers receive the highest quality products at the lowest cost and we deliver a complete system to you.
 Each system is inspected for quality to ensure all components required to install your system are included with your order.

 Depending on the weight of the sections you select, we will help you choose the right motor with the right HP.
 Typically, the 1/2 HP Sommer motor will be more than adequate for your new CCI system.
 We have no desire to sell you more than you need.